karayabin/universe-snapshot/universe/Ling/SimplePdoWrapper/doc/api/Ling/SimplePdoWrapper/Util/MysqlInfoUtil/getForeignKeysInfo.md

-Returns an array of
+Returns an array of  foreignKey => [ referencedDb, referencedTable, referencedColumn ] for the given table.

- foreignKey => [ referencedDb, referencedTable, referencedColumn ]
+It's assumed that the given table exists.